jcare44/good-logmatic/README.md

     port: 10515
   },
   retryTimeout: 5000, // when failling to reconnect, this timeout if used for each retry
-  defaultMessage: {}, // add a default value to your log messages (like appname or hostname)
+  defaultProps: {}, // add a default value to your log messages (like appname or hostname)
   logger: { //Define the logging functions used
     debug: _.noop,
     info: console.log.bind(console),